Minnesota Justice Foundation: Serving those in need

 Minnesota Elder Justice Center

-The Minnesota Elder Justice Center is located at Mitchell Hamline and works to prevent and alleviate abuse, neglect, and financial exploitation of elders and vulnerable adults.
+The Minnesota Elder Justice Center partners with Mitchell Hamline to prevent and alleviate abuse, neglect, and financial exploitation of elders and vulnerable adults.

 World Without Genocide